Songs by Doug Hubley

-Performances: The Maine Festival, Marble Bar, Kayo’s, Moose Alley, The Tree, Geno’s, Zootz (all in Portland, Maine)
+Performances: The Maine Festival (Brunswick and Portland, Maine), Marble Bar, Jim’s Neighborhood Café, Kayo’s, Moose Alley, Squire Morgan’s, The Tree, Geno’s, Zootz (all in Portland, Maine, except as noted)

 Learn more: The Fashion Jungle on Notes From a Basement

-*Portland bands that I have played with that aren’t represented here include The Cowlix, The Mirrors and The Curley Howard Band.
+*Portland bands that I have played with that aren’t represented here include The Cowlix and The Curley Howard Band.
 Learn more at Notes From a Basement.

 All songs available on this site are Copyright © by Douglas L. Hubley.
 All rights reserved.
 Doug Hubley is represented by ASCAP.